tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/操作指南/实例/调整配置/调整网络配置_intl_en.md

 ## Procedure
 1. Log in to the [CVM Console](https://console.cloud.tencent.com/cvm/index), select the instance for which you want to change the network configuration, and then click **More** -> **Resource Adjustment** -> **Adjust Network**.

-2. In the **Adjust network** popup page, you can change the billing method and bandwidth cap.
+2. In the **Adjust Network** popup page, you can change the billing method and bandwidth cap.

 3. Click **OK**.